-If a child still does not make expected progress with the support given through Level 2 (SEN Concern), then the decision may be made along with teachers, parents and SENCo to contact external agencies to place them at Level 3.
-To be at Level 3 the child must be accessing additional support from outside agencies.
+If a child still does not make expected progress with the support given through Level 2 (SEN Concern, Amber tracking), then the decision may be made along with teachers, parents and SENCo to contact external agencies for additional advice and support and to place them at Level 3.
+To be at Level 3 the child must be accessing additional support from outside agencies as gaps or social and emotional challenges may be evident.
 In extreme circumstances the school may apply for the child to receive external funding to support their needs within school.
 At level 3 the SENCO will hold a minimum of termly review meetings with the child's parents, agencies who are actively involved and the child's class teacher to discuss progress and set new achievable targets.
+Our pupils at Level 3 are highlighted as Red on our class tracking document.
+Pupils at this level will require individual in class or group or 1:1 intervention.